UXSoc/UX-glitch/README.md

 # Glitch Sync Template

 [Glitch](https://glitch.com/) is a super cool platform that lets you edit, collaborate, and publish your [Node.js](https://nodejs.org/) apps.
-It does have [GitHub](https://github.com/UXSoc/UX-glitch) (also where you can get the source) support but lacks a lot of features.
+It does have [GitHub](https://github.com/UXSoc/UX-glitch) support but lacks a lot of features.

-This is a template to enable a lot of extra functionality, and is great way to do CD/CI.
+This is a template to enable a lot of extra functionality, and is great way to learn CD/CI.

 Glitch is perfect for bots, small projects, and fun apps.
 Here's why you should consider using this template:
 ### Pros